Johnson on pole on Texas after slight Cup qualifying changes

 FORT WORTH, Texas (AP) — Jimmie Johnson will start on the pole at Texas, where he is a seven-time winner.

-With Johnson leading the way after a final-stage fast lap of 188.890 mph, Hendrick Motorsports took the top three qualifying spots Friday.
+With Johnson leading the way after a final-stage fast lap of 188.890 mph to get his first pole anywhere since 2016, Hendrick Motorsports took the top three qualifying spots Friday.
 William Bryon was second, and Chase Elliott third.

-There were still some issues with qualifying in Texas, with Clint Bowyer calling the procedure an “epic fail” after he qualified 25th.
+There were still some issues in Texas, with Clint Bowyer calling qualifying an “epic failure” after he was 25th.
 He was upset after the first stage, when he said he was impeded by Ryan Newman trying to get on the track during the first stage and eventually missed the cutoff for the top 24 to get to the second stage.

 Newman had started to move and then shifted behind another car in line on pit row.
-But the rear of his car stuck out in the middle lane that is supposed to remain clear between cars on either side of that.
+But the rear of his car stuck out in the middle lane that is supposed to remain clear between cars on either side of that, though NASCAR said afterward that Bowyer had room to get around him.

 Daniel Suarez qualified fourth using a strategy different than most.
 He went out alone on the track for his laps during qualifying.